zackha/supaAuth/README.md

 # SupaAuth ⚡️ Nuxt3

->To enhance the functionality of your existing Nuxt.js 3 project, integrate a secure Login and Register page utilizing Supabase authentication.
-This will allow users to easily create an account or log into the system, ensuring a streamlined experience.
+>SupaAuth is a secure login and registration page created using Supabase authentication for your existing Nuxt3 project.
+This will allow users to easily create an account or log into the system, ensuring a seamless experience.

 [⚡️ Live Demo](https://supaauth.netlify.app/)